 Description

-REASONS FOR DESIGNATION: The K6 telephone kiosk in Witham on the Hill is designated at Grade II for the following reason: * It is a well preserved example of Giles Gilbert Scott's iconic design within a village setting * It has a strong visual relationship with two listed buildings, including a Grade I church
+The K6 telephone kiosk in Witham on the Hill is recognized for its preservation as a notable example of Scott's design within a village context and its strong visual relationship with two listed buildings, including a Grade I church.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.